-As corporate America grapples with political and cultural pressures around diversity, equity, and inclusion (DEI), new data reveals a striking correlation between companies’ DEI policy choices and their reputational standing as attractive employers.
+As corporate America grapples with political and cultural pressures around diversity, equity, and inclusion (DEI), new data reveals a striking correlation between companies’ DEI policy changes and their reputational standing as attractive employers.

 Using our 2025 Employer Attractiveness rankings and a review of recent news coverage, we analyzed how DEI policy shifts among the 30 largest and most visible companies in the Fortune 500 index are reflected in the informed public’s willingness to consider them as potential employers.